SIHI MALAWI hosted at COLLEGE OF MEDICINE

-We identify and study social innovations in Malawi to learn from them about how we can improve our health care system.
+We identify and study social innovations in Malawi in partnership with Ministry of Health to learn lessons that could strengthen our health care system.

-We provide a platform for all individuals and organisations interested in social innovation to meet, share and collaborate.
+We provide a platform for all individuals and organisations interested in social innovation to network, share and collaborate.

 We recognise, promote and build skills of innovators and citizen-led ideas to create a culture where Malawians are solving their own health challenges.

-Our team of researchers visits each selected innovation to learn and document its work.
-Full length case studies will be released later this year.
+Our team of researchers visits the selected social innovations to document and learn from their experiences.
+Full length case studies and videos of 2018 call finalists will be released in the fourth quarter of 2018.

 DON P. MATHANGA